wagtail/Willow/docs/concepts.rst

 Image classes
 -------------

 An image can either be a file, an image loaded into an underlying library or a simple buffer of pixels.
-Each of these states has it's own Python class (subclass of :class:`willow.image.Image`).
+Each of these states has its own Python class (subclass of :class:`willow.image.Image`).

 For example ``JPEGImageFile``, ``PillowImage`` and ``RGBAImageBuffer`` are three of the image classes in Willow.